Muhammed-Dilshad/Muhammed-Dilshad/README.md

-Here’s your updated README with colors, animations, and interactive sections to showcase your repositories, contributions, and work hours:

----

 # 👋 Hi there!
 I'm [Your Name]

 🎓 **Electrical and Electronics Engineering Student | Embedded Systems Enthusiast | Problem Solver**